 For example, See and Hear the ocean and the sand and wildlife.
 Feel the sand through your toes as you walk, and the warm sun rays touching your body, and the breeze blowing through your hair.
 Smell the ocean air, and taste the salt water on your tongue.
 Focus on this memory and hold it in your mind for 3-10 minutes.

 If you practice this 3-4 times a day (before meals and before bed), you will greatly reduce your emotional stress during the day and you will also be able to sleep better and longer at night.
 Practicing this technique on a regular basis will allow you to be able to recall it more easily so that you can utilize it at any given time when you may find yourself in a stressful situation.
-Find a quiet moment alone to go through the technique anywhere and anytime throughout your day and then return to the situation in a relaxed frame of mind.
+Find a quiet moment anywhere and anytime throughout your day to get into a relaxed frame of mind.